BlockchainCommons/LifeHash/README.md

 ![Samples of LifeHash](Art/Samples-0-Mathematica.jpg?raw=true "Samples 0")

+## Tips for Presenting LifeHash Images

+* Don't vignette or round the corners of a LifeHash image, every pixel contributes to the security of the image, so show the image as a square.
+* Don't interpolate or blur a LifeHash image: show every pixel crisply.
+On iOS UIKit this is accomplished by setting `layer.magnificationFilter = .nearest` on a `UIImageView`.
+Under SwiftUI you call `myImage.interpolation(.none)`.
+The iOS LifeHash library already does this for you.
+* The iOS/Mac LifeHash library renders LifeHash images asynchronously and caches the result, so if you pass in the same Fingerprint you'll get the same image back right away.
+But if LifeHash rendering seems slow, be sure you're compiling the Release configuration of your target: LifeHash is *really fast* when compiled for Release.

 ## Platforms

 LifeHash is currently available through Swift Package Manager and as a Mathematica (Wolfram Language) notebook.